UMDBPP/PacketRaven/README.md

           baud_rate: 9600
     ```

-2. Download an executable from the [Releases page](https://github.com/UMDBPP/PacketRaven/releases).
+2. Download an executable from [the Releases page](https://github.com/UMDBPP/PacketRaven/releases).

 3. Open a terminal window.

-4. Run the executable you downloaded with the `start` subcommand, and give it the path to your configuration file:
+4. Run the executable you downloaded with `start` and a path to your configuration file:
     ```shell
     packetraven.exe start example.yaml
     ```